sim31/frapps/OREC-CONCEPT.md

 ## Definitions

-- "Proposal" - proposal to execute some transaction.
+- *Proposal* - proposal to execute some transaction.
 Once proposal is passed this transaction can be executed;
+- *Disstrust vote* - a vote against an account instead of proposal, which signals that the issuer of this vote is automatically against anything that another account votes `YES` for;

 ## Variables

-- `voting_period` = 1 day;
-- `min_respect_threshold` = 256 Respect;
-- `blocking_period` = 6 days;
+- `voting_period` - first stage of proposal.
+Anyone can vote either `YES` or `NO` here;
+- `prop_weight_threshold` - minimum amount of Respect voting `YES` for proposal to be eligible for passing;
+- `veto_period` - second stage of proposal.
+Anyone can vote `NO` but no one can vote `YES`;
+- `respect_contract` - contract storing Respect balances;

 ## Mechanism

-1. To pass a proposal it has to go through 2 stages: first the “voting stage” and if it passes it, to the “blocking stage”;
-2. In the voting stage a poll is created for a proposal with at least the “Yes”, “No” and “Abstain” options.
-This is “voting poll” and it lasts for `voting_period`.
-Votes are weighted by Respect of the voter;
-3. If at the end of `voting_period` at least `min_respect_threshold` is voting for “Yes” and more than 2/3rds of all Respect voting on this poll are for “Yes”, then proposal advances to the blocking stage;
-4. In the blocking stage a poll is created for the same proposal with only the “Veto” option.
-This is “blocking poll” and it lasts `blocking_period`.
-Votes are weighted by Respect of the voter;
-5. If at the end of `blocking_period` the total Respect weight of “Veto” votes on the “blocking poll” is at least half of the total weight of “Yes” votes in the “voting poll” then a proposal is rejected (but it can be resubmitted and go through the stages again).
-Otherwise, a proposal is passed;
+1. Anyone can create a proposal to execute some transaction;
+2. For `voting_period` from proposal creation anyone can vote `YES` or `NO` on a proposal;
+3. After `voting_period` from proposal creation, anyone can vote `NO`, but no one can vote `YES` on a proposal.
+This lasts for `veto_period`;
+4. Every vote is weighted by the amount of Respect a voter has according to `respect_contract` at the time of the vote;
+5. After `voting_period + veto_period` from proposal creation, proposal is said to be passed if all of these conditions hold:
+   1. At least `prop_weight_threshold` of Respect is voting `YES`;
+   2. `yes_weight > 2 * no_weight`, where `yes_weight` is amount of Respect voting `YES` and `no_weight` is amount of Respect voting `NO`;
+6. Any account can issue *distrust vote* against another account;
+  1. If this happens then whenever distrusted account votes `YES`, the issuer of *distrust vote* is automatically counted as voting `NO` on the same proposal (without him having to take any additional action);
+  2. *Distrust vote* can be unregistered at any time, but it does not undo any automatic `NO` votes which have already happened;
-6. Passed proposal can be executed by anyone;
+7. Passed proposal can be executed.
+Anyone can trigger execution;

 ### Rationale